sharkwouter/minigalaxy/README.md

 ## Features

-The most important features of MiniGalaxy:
+The most important features of Minigalaxy:

 - Log in with your GOG account
 - Download the Linux games you own on GOG
 - Launch them

-In addition to that, MiniGalaxy also allows you to:
+In addition to that, Minigalaxy also allows you to:

 - Select in which language you'd prefer to download your games
 - Change where games are installed